Ney2207/cssvideosimulation/README.md

 # cssvideosimulation
-Just trying to emulate a short tik tok video
+Just trying to emulate (using CSS) a short tik tok video that I saw in Facebook